Dubblestandart: History

 The band was founded in 1987 by original members, Paul Zasky, Robbie Ost, Johnny Heilig and Operator Marek.
 Today's setup consists of two of the original members, Paul Zasky (bass guitar, vocals) and Robbie Ost (dub mix, studio production), with the addition from 1993 of Ali Tersch on drums, and from 2001 of Herbert Pirker on guitar.
 Tersch has drummed for Supermax, while Pirker also plays guitar with House of Riddim, a backing band for international reggae artists.
 Since 1989, Dubblestandart has performed live with their own program, and as a backing band in Europe, Canada, Russia, India and Switzerland.

 The band was discovered by music journalist Walter Gröbchen, when in 1992 they won a DJ competition on the radio show Die Musicbox, at that time Austria's only program covering independent music.

 Touring and live performances

 Together with Lee "Scratch" Perry and Ari Up they performed at New York City's Central Park Summerstage in 2009 and with Perry and Adrian Sherwood at the Geometry of Now Festival 2017, in Moscow, Russia.
 Dubblestandart had previously worked with Perry in 1992 for a series of live shows in Europe.

-Dubblestandart toured through Canada in 2006 and 2008, performing at the Vancouver Folk Music Festival, the Vancouver Island Music Festival, and the Hillside Festival.
+Dubblestandart toured through Canada in 2006 and 2008, performing at the Vancouver Folk Music Festival, the Vancouver Island Music Festival (website=islandmusicfest.com}, and the Hillside Festival.
 In 2013 they performed in Goa, India, at the Live At The Console festival with MC Delhi Sultanate and Begum X, who are the lead singers of The Ska Vengers.